Differentially Private Low-dimensional Synthetic Data from High-dimensional Datasets

 Let $Y_i$ be the $i$-th column of $\bY$.
 We have

 Therefore \eqref{eq:Frobinus_error_proj} holds. \end{proof}

 Note that inequality \eqref{eq:Frobinus_error_proj} holds without any spectral gap assumption on $\bM$.
+Applying Davis-Kahan inequality would require $\sigma_{d'}-\sigma_{d'+1}$ to be large while Lemma~\ref{lem:SVD} is applicable even when $\sigma_{d'}=\sigma_{d'+1}$.
 In the context of sample covariance matrices for random datasets, a related bound without a spectral gap condition is derived in \cite[Proposition 2.2]{reiss2020nonasymptotic}.
 Furthermore, Lemma~\ref{lem:SVD} bears a conceptual resemblance to \cite[Theorem 5]{achlioptas2001fast}, which deals with low-rank matrix approximation under perturbation.
-With Lemma~\ref{lem:SVD}, we derive the following Wasserstein distance bounds between the centered dataset $\bX- \overline{X} \mathbf{1}^\top$ and the dataset $\widehat{\bX}$. \begin{theorem} For input data $\bX$ and output data $\widehat \bX$ in Algorithm~\ref{alg: projection}, let $\bM$ be the covariance matrix defined in \eqref{eq: sample_cov}.
+With Lemma~\ref{lem:SVD}, we derive the following Wasserstein distance bounds between the centered dataset $\bX- \overline{X} \mathbf{1}^\top$ and the dataset $\widehat{\bX}$. \begin{proposition} For input data $\bX$ and output data $\widehat \bX$ in Algorithm~\ref{alg: projection}, let $\bM$ be the covariance matrix defined in \eqref{eq: sample_cov}.
+Assume $n\geq 1/\e$.
 Then for an absolute constant $C>0$,